Branded Mayhem is now 8gnc.io, the agency arm of BMC (Branded Mayhem Collective LLC)

 "Why the hell are we paying for this?"

-They are pointing at the line item for Branded Search.
-They are staring at their branded search volume numbers and feeling robbed.
+They're pointing at the line item for Branded Search.
+Staring at their branded search volume numbers and feeling robbed.

-The logic of the anger is sound: "We spent years building this reputation.
-We spent millions on creative.
-We invested in brand equity building and mental availability.
+The logic tracks: "We spent years building this reputation.
+Millions on creative.
+Real brand equity building and mental availability.
 These people typed OUR name.
 They want US.
 Why should we pay Google a 'tax' to capture a customer who was already walking through our front door?"

-It feels like extortion.
-It feels like paying for your own luggage at the carousel.
-It messes with your customer acquisition cost (CAC) calculations.
+Feels like extortion.
+Feels like paying for your own luggage at the carousel.
+Messes with your customer acquisition cost (CAC) calculations.

-But here is the hard truth: You have to pay the toll.
+But here's the hard truth: You have to pay the toll.

-If you try to fight this specific battle on "principle," you will lose revenue.
+If you fight this battle on "principle," you'll lose revenue.
 You'll watch your share of search metrics climb while your actual conversions go to competitors.
-Here is why you must swallow your pride and bid on your own name—and how to do it without getting ripped off.
+Here's why you swallow your pride and bid on your own name.
+And how to do it without getting ripped off.

 1. The "Competitor Poaching" Reality

-Imagine you run a "Mayhem" style campaign.
-You deploy incredible motion assets—visual storytelling for conversion at its finest.
-You run programmatic display advertising and native ad formats.
-You sponsor the top podcasts.
-You get the market excited.
+Say you run a "Mayhem" style campaign.
+Incredible motion assets.
+Visual storytelling for conversion at its finest.
+Programmatic display advertising and native ad formats.
+Top podcast sponsorships.
+Market's excited.
 Your brand momentum is building.

-A prospect, let's call him Dave, is hyped.
-He opens Google.
-He types in [Your Brand Name].
+A prospect (let's call him Dave) is hyped.
+Opens Google.
+Types [Your Brand Name].

-If you are not bidding on your name, the first thing Dave sees is NOT your organic listing.
+If you're not bidding on your name, the first thing Dave sees is NOT your organic listing.

 The first thing Dave sees is an ad for [Your Mortal Enemy].